-I was once given a piece of advice when I worked in a spa and that was to shake my hands vigorously after every client, especially if I had been working on a client with deep physical or emotional needs.
+I was given a piece of advice when I worked in a spa and that was to shake my hands vigorously after every client, especially if I had been working on a client with deep physical or emotional needs.
 The theory behind this was to shake out some of the negative energy you had channeled into yourself from the client.

 For a start, you’re in the right place.

 You are standing slap bang in the middle of a spa, with a beauty bed, candles, soft music…..

 ANY chance you get, get yourself on that bed for a recharge .
 Just lie there with your eyes closed and breath!

 I used to find this mini – meditation incredibly relaxing when I had a spare 5 minutes, not only to take the weight off my feet, but also to re-focus.